ltpitt/go-todo-app/README.md

-# tri
+# go-todo-app
 A todo cli app, made in go

 The result of me learning to code my first cli tool in go, following the tutorial here:
 https://spf13.com/presentation/building-an-awesome-cli-app-in-go-oscon/

-I am currently at slide 159.
+I am currently at slide 210.

 The steps to scaffold a cli tool in go:
 - ```go get github.com/spf13/cobra```